Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 \subsection{Fully-developed channel flow.}

 Fully-developed, i.e. one-dimensional, channel flows are simulated using \pycalcr.
 The $\bar{u}$, $k$ and $\omega$ equations are solved.
 The domain covers only the lower half of the channel.
 The wall-normal gradient is set to zero for all variables at the upper boundary.
 The flow is driven by a prescribed pressure gradient (the first term on the right-hand side of Eq.~\ref{RANS}).
 Details of the grids are provided in Table~\ref{tabell-channel}.
+All quantities are made non-dimensional with half-channel width, $\delta$, and friction velocity, $u_\tau$.
+Quantities with superscript $+$ are made non-dimensional with kinematic viscosity, $\nu$, and $u_\tau$.

 The predicted velocity, turbulent kinetic energy and turbulent viscosity using the Wilcox $k-\omega$ model and the $k-\omega$-PINN-NN model are compared with DNS in Figs.~\ref{channel-550}, \ref{channel-2000}, \ref{channel-5200} and \ref{channel-10000}.
-The velocity profiles are well predicted with both models but the turbulent kinetic energy is much better predicted with the $k-\omega$-PINN-NN model.
-It can be seen that the turbulent viscosities predicted by the two turbulence models are very similar in the inner part of the boundary layer ($y^+ \lesssim 100$, $y^+ \lesssim 300$, $y^+ \lesssim 1\, 000$ and $y^+ \lesssim 2\, 000$ for $Re_\tau = 550$, $2\, 000$, $5\, 200$ and $Re_\tau = 10\, 000$, respectively).
+The velocity profiles are well predicted with both models except at the lowest Reynolds number, Fig.~\ref{vel-550}, for which the $k-\omega$-PINN-NN model gives slightly too large values.
+The turbulent kinetic energy is much better predicted with the $k-\omega$-PINN-NN model.
+It can be seen that the turbulent viscosities predicted by the two turbulence models are similar for all Reynolds numbers.
 It may be recalled that this was indeed a requirement when developing the $k-\omega$-PINN-NN model in the previous section, see Eq.~\ref{nut}.

-Figures~\ref{prand_k-550}, \ref{prand_k-2000}, \ref{prand_k-5200} and \ref{prand_k-10000} present the turbulent Prandtl number, $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ predicted by the NN model.
-They are fairly similar for all Reynolds numbers.
-They are also similar to $\sigma_{k,PINN}$, $C_{k,PINN}$ and $C_{\omega 2,PINN}$ (see Figs.~\ref{c_k-c_omega_2} and \ref{sigma-y}) as they should be.
-The NN model predicts an non-physical dip in $\sigma_{k,NN}$ at $y/\delta\simeq 0.5$ for all Reynolds number except the lowest.
-However, this is not a large drawback since the turbulent diffusion is anyway negligible in this region, see Fig.~\ref{bal}.
-From the zoomed-in views in Figs.~\ref{prand_k-550-zoom}, \ref{prand_k-2000-zoom}, \ref{prand_k-5200-zoom} and \ref{prand_k-10000-zoom} it is clearly seen that the extent of the near-wall region in which $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ are reduced diminishes as the Reynolds number increases.
-This was also seen in Fig.~\ref{sigma} where $\sigma_{k,PINN}$ was predicted from Eq.~\ref{ODE} for two different Reynolds numbers.
+They are \emph{very} similar in the inner part of the boundary layer ($y \lesssim 0.05$, $y \lesssim 0.1$, $y \lesssim 0.18$ and $y \lesssim 0.29$ for $Re_\tau = 550$, $2\, 000$, $5\, 200$ and $Re_\tau = 10\, 000$, respectively).